Traveling to Brazil is a sensory experience.

 You’ll have some of the tastiest beverages in South America

-Not only food is delicious in Brazil, but the whole array of drinks is also exceptional.
+Not only food is delicious in Brazil, but the whole array of drinks and cocktails is also exceptional.

 Have a morning cup of coffee, a cup of sugarcane juice during lunch, and a caipirinha during happy hour.
 It can’t get more Brazilian than that.